 There have been studies using attribution theory within the context.
-For example, Chen and Lurie [25] studied the effect of temporary contiguity on reviews' causal attribution.
+For example, Chen and Lurie (2013) studied the effect of temporary contiguity on reviews' causal attribution.
 They found that when reviews' writing closely follows consumption, positive reviews would be more attributed to products and hence be more valued.
-In examining the review dispersion, He and Bond [24] found that consumers taste similarity moderates the relationship between review dispersion and the attribution to reviewers.
+In examining the review dispersion, He and Bond (2015) found that consumers taste similarity moderates the relationship between review dispersion and the attribution to reviewers.

 In online markets, potential consumers obtain consensus on product evaluation from two sources, the overall rating and the summarized review tags.
 The overall rating represents the average numeric evaluation towards the product, reflecting a simple holistic assessment of the product.
 As for review tags, each of the tags represents a set of product-related features and the respective sentiment, either positive or negative.
-Since review tags demonstrate the evaluation of the most frequent features, they can also be regarded as high consensus information.

-According to the attribution theory, the consensus information affords a basis for confidence in one's judgment [20].
-If a product has a high rating, potential consumers tend to attribute the consensus to product-related causes, prevailing confidence in a positive product evaluation.
+Since review tags demonstrate positive or negative evaluation of the most frequent features, they can also be regarded as consensus information.
+Hence the dispersion in review tags' positivity/negativity indicates the strength of the consensus opinions on various attributes.
+According to the attribution theory, the consensus information affords a basis for confidence in one's judgment (Kelley 1973).
+If a product has a high rating, potential consumers tend to attribute the consensus to product-related causes, prevailing confidence in a positive product evaluation (Qiu and Li 2010).

-Similarly, if a popular product is shown with all-positive tags or typical tag appearance, the dominant positive consensus would be further strengthened, yielding a higher evaluation towards the product comparing to the situation when only overall rating is shown.
+Similarily, if a popular product is shown with all-positive tags or typical tag appearance, the dominant positive consensus would be further strengthened, yielding a higher evaluation towards the product comparing to the situation when only overall rating is shown.
 Therefore, we hypothesize the following.

-Hypothesis 1.
-When the highly-rated popular product is shown with all-positive tags or typical tag appearance, consumers' product evaluation is more likely to be higher comparing to when there is no tag function.
+Hypothesis 1 When the highly-rated popular product is shown with all-positive tags or typical tag appearance, consumers' product evelauation is more likely to be higher comparing to when there is no tag function.